 LeadDev Together is a seven-part event series hosted by Anjuan Simmons.
 Each session will focus on a different core aspect of engineering leadership, with an agenda crafted in collaboration with our subject specialist co-hosts.

 Registering for LeadDev Together gives you access to the full event series.
 All content and materials will be available for participants after the event.
-The session summaries below include a first speaker for each session, with more names to be confirmed over the coming weeks.
-Watch this space to see the talks, panel contributors and newly announced speakers.
+Watch this space to see the talks, panel contributors, and newly announced speakers coming soon.

 If you look for resources on how to develop your engineers, the skill that’s most often talked about is probably mentoring; but studies have shown that often, mentoring doesn’t help to progress people in the way that we hope.